 In shopping for a good used car, be CAUTIOUS AND SUSPICIOUS.
 Remember, the previous owner had some reason for getting rid of it.
 The reason may have been that he wanted a new car, or it may have been that the car was practically worn out and required major, costly repairs to make it both safe and dependable.

-While most people are quite aware of the importance of negotiating a good price when they are buying or selling a car, many people don’t give much thought to the timing of their car purchases and sales.
+While most people are aware of the importance of negotiating a good price when they are buying or selling a car, many people do not give much thought to the timing of their car purchases and sales.
 You probably would benefit from doing so.

 1. Consider the condition of your current car.
 Unless you intend to sell your car as a “clunker,” try to sell it before you will need to make major expenditures to keep it in satisfactory operating condition.
-For example, if possible, don’t wait until the tires or the brakes need to be replaced.
+For example, try not wait to sell your car until there is an obvious need for the tires or the brakes to be replaced.

 2. Consider the time of the year.

-- If you want to purchase a new car, rather than a previously-owned vehicle, buy near the beginning of a new model year, so you will have two model years from which to choose.
+- If you want to purchase a brand new car, rather than a previously-owned vehicle, plan to buy the car near the beginning of a new model year, so you will have two model years from which to choose.

 - If you want to purchase a previously-owned car, February, November, and December are usually the best months to buy, probably because many people don’t like to shop for a car when the weather is nasty or they have holiday activities on their mind.

-- If you want to sell a car to another individual, rather than to a dealer, try to do so before the winter months, not only because there are fewer potential buyers during those months, but also because you will save some money if you don’t have to pay for a winter tune-up.
-Likewise, you may want to try to sell your car before you have to get its air-conditioning serviced for the hot weather months.
+- If you want to sell a car to another individual, rather than to a dealer, try to do so before the winter months, not only because there are fewer potential buyers during those months, but also because you will save some money if you do not need to pay for a winter tune-up.
+Likewise, it would be prudent to try to sell your car before you need to get its air-conditioning serviced for the hot weather months.

 If you are planning to visit an automobile dealer to negotiate the price of a car that you are interested in purchasing, the next two timing strategies are also worth considering.